 As we discussed in Subsection \ref{cutoff}, the second line of Eq.~\eqref{eq:3dMGcutoff} has no intrinsic divergences, and to cure the apparent divergences, we can introduce either counter-terms or physical cutoffs, which correspond to the third and the fourth line of Eq.~\eqref{eq:3dMGcutoff} respectively.
 From now on we will always use the approach of physical cutoffs.

-Let us adopt the parametrization: \be \Psi = |\Psi| \, e^{i \gamma}\, , \ee where $\gamma$ is not well-defined when $\Psi = 0$.
-This parametrization should be understood as follows.
-For any interval with $\Psi \neq 0$, we can use the parametrization above, while to pass from one interval to another, which are joint by a point with $\Psi = 0$, we have the freedom to change the phase without affecting Eq.~\eqref{eq:3dMGcutoff}.
+Let us adopt the parameterization: \be \Psi = |\Psi| \, e^{i \gamma}\, , \ee where $\gamma$ is not well-defined when $\Psi = 0$.
+This parameterization should be understood as follows.
+For any interval with $\Psi \neq 0$, we can use the parameterization above, while to pass from one interval to another, which are joint by a point with $\Psi = 0$, we have the freedom to change the phase without affecting Eq.~\eqref{eq:3dMGcutoff}.
 The field equations for $|\Psi|$ and $\gamma$ are

 where for the 3D Euclidean space \be \Delta |\Psi| = \partial_{|x|}^2 |\Psi| + \frac{2}{|x|} \, \partial_{|x|} |\Psi|\, . \ee Eq.~\eqref{eq:3dMGEOM-2} implies that $|x|^2 |\Psi|^2 \partial_{|x|} \gamma$ should be a constant, hence for a nonvanishing $\Psi$ \be\la{eq:gammasolution} \partial_{|x|} \gamma = \frac{C}{|x|^2 |\Psi|^2} \, . \ee If we plug Eq.~\eqref{eq:gammasolution} into Eq.~\eqref{eq:3dMGEOM-1} and use the boundary condition $|\Psi| = 1$ at $|x|=0$ as well as the fact that $|\Psi|$ is a $C^1$-function, we obtain \be C = 0\, . \ee Consequently, Eq.~\eqref{eq:3dMGEOM-1} simplifies to \be \partial_{|x|}^2 |\Psi| + \frac{2}{|x|} \, \partial_{|x|} |\Psi| - 2\, m_{3D}^2 \, (|\Psi|^2 - 1) |\Psi| = 0\, . \ee